temptgithub/hobbyMenu/README.md

 Restaurant website MENU - for me and my food interests -  jQuery/Javascript, HTML, CSS   <br>
 If you click on the menu item description, it will display the price of the item. <br>
 If you click on "about us", it will jump to a description page that gives a brief <br>
-description of the restaurant in addition tothe Recipes of the Day.
+description of the restaurant in addition tothe Recipes of the Day.  <br>
+The bottom of the page has social media links and also a working link to Google Maps.

 This website is written using - jQuery, HTML, CSS.
 <br>